Dansoftowner/FXTaskbarProgressBar/README.md

 ## Full demo
 A full demo-example class is available [here](src/test/java/Demo.java).

+## Projects using `FXTaskbarProgressBar`
+If this library is used by your project, let me know in the `Discussions` and I will mention that in this section.

 ## Source code
 This project has two important branches:
 * "master" - for java 8 builds